 • Adhere to all terms of the rental agreement, at the risk of eviction guided by state laws.

-• Keep noise levels reasonable.
+• Keep noise levels reasonable to respect other tenants.

 • To only withhold rent from landlords when it is legally appropriate.